-The SC7000 series is a Dell EMC midrange storage solution capable of supporting a broad array of workloads.
-It is dynamic, scalable, easy to manage, and supports a large number of client configurations, making it an excellent platform for VDI workloads.
-It is also a dense storage solution combining drives and controllers in a single unit, and supports a broad spectrum of solid-state and spinning drive options for great flexibility in storage sizing and performance.
+The SC5020 array is a Dell EMC midrange storage solution appropriate for a wide range of workloads.
+It is dynamic, scalable, easy to manage, and supports a large number of client configurations, ranging from all-HDD to all-SSD or any hybrid combination.
+A broad spectrum of solid-state and spinning drive options are housed in a dense all-in-one form factor with flexible expansion capability, including the ability to federate multiple arrays.